 In discussing how to earn the trust of others, many interviewees referred to their personal qualities.
-For example, Anastasiya states that she is always honest and trustworthy; she is a Navy psychologist and ensures that the personal information that is revealed to her confidential [BDI-Anastasiya-23.02.2017-CD].
-Ana, an administrative staff member charged with handling confidential information, mentions that others place their trust in her because she is reliable, and she has demonstrated that she can be counted on [BDI-Ana-02.03.2017-MG].
+For example, Anastasiya states that she is always honest and trustworthy [Anastasiya-Female-Military].
+Ana mentions that others place their trust in her because she is reliable, and she has demonstrated that she can be counted on [Ana-Female-Military].

 Similarly, Ivan states that his experience makes him trustworthy, he has been with the military for a long period of time and considers himself to be an experienced officer.
 He regards his professional competence as a reason that others would be willing to put trust in him.
 The presence of experienced officers can also be a source of guidance for inexperienced officers.
-Elena mentions that on her first deployment she looked to superior officers onboard the ship for guidance.
+Elena mentions that on her first deployment she looked to superior officers for guidance.
 She claims that she felt underprepared, so their assistance was reassuring and helped her to settle into her role.
-She clarifies that feeling underprepared was not due to any deficits in pre-deployment training but something that could only be rectified through actually being on deployment [BDI-Elena-22.02.2017-JC].
+She clarifies that feeling underprepared was not due to any deficits in pre-deployment training but something that could only be rectified through actually being on deployment [Elena-Female-Military].

 Social activities were regarded as important both for relaxing after duties but also for establishing relationships.
-Dimitri notes that being out of uniform and the restrictions of their working roles helps in getting to know people [e.g. BDI-Dimitri-22.02.2017-CD].
-Kiril describes one sailor who was very popular among the ship's crew.
-During the night watches, the sailor would tell amusing stories to an audience of off-duty crew members who would gather.
+Dimitri notes that being out of uniform and the restrictions of their working roles helps in getting to know people [Dimitri-Male-Military].
+Kiril describes one person who was very popular among the group.
+During the night watches, the person would tell amusing stories to an audience of off-duty members who would gather.
 He would entertain them with funny stories of fake sexual exploits.
 Kiril comments, "it was like a show" and that "the next day there would be discussions on what stories he told the last night."
-He regarded it as a positive memory that helped to build relationships and camaraderie onboard [BDI-Kiril-23.02.2017-JC].
+He regarded it as a positive memory that helped to build relationships and camaraderie [Kiril-Male-Military].

-In the early days of women joining the Navy, Dimitri notes that women were given easier tasks and roles than their male counterparts because they were viewed as less able.
+In the early days of women joining, Dimitri notes that women were given easier tasks and roles than their male counterparts because they were viewed as less able.
 He states that the culture is changing and that now women are expected to fill the same roles as men.
-It is only from 2007 onwards that were women were eligible to volunteer for Naval missions, and Dimitri notes that the Bulgarian Navy could benefit from the experience of other Navies on how to improve and create a more inclusive environment for female crew members [BDI-Dimitri-22.02.2017-CD].
+It is only from 2007 onwards that were women were eligible to volunteer for missions, and Dimitri notes that the Bulgarians could benefit from the experience of other countries on how to improve and create a more inclusive environment for female members [Dimitri-Male-Military].
 There is still some residual sentiment that women are less capable because they lack physical strength.
 The opinion here is that they should not be on deployment (or their participation limited to less physically demanding roles), and that in some cases their presence is viewed as a distraction.

 This was a perspective expressed by both male and female military personnel.
 For example, Elena believes that the military is a work environment for men, and one that is not suitable for women.
 She regards women as too emotional to be in the military and she considers this to lead them to some irrational behaviour.
-She gives an example of her own behaviour regarding one of her subordinate officers.
+She gives an example of her own behaviour regarding another officer.
 Although she considers him to be good at his job, she doesn't like him personally, and for this reason she often gives him a tough time.
-She thinks a man in her position would not do the same [BDI-Elena-22.02.2017-JC].
+She thinks a man in her position would not do the same [Elena-Female-Military].